mougiakouel/QGIS-Training-Manual/complete_analysis/analysis_combination.rst

 -------------------------------------------------------------------------------

 Now that you can see from the results that some farms were included that were not really suitable, it becomes possible to refine the analysis.
-Save your current map, then open the :guilabel:`raster_analysis.qgs` map again.
-Recall that the :guilabel:`all_conditions_simple` layer was used to arrive at the new solution, so to refine the analysis, we should decrease the area that is considered suitable.
-This will prevent the farms that were just touching suitable areas from being included.

-Use the :guilabel:`Raster --> Analysis --> Proximity (Raster distance)` tool on the :guilabel:`all_conditions_simple` layer to filter out all the suitable pixels that are one pixel away from unsuitable pixels, then repeat the rest of the analysis from that point on.

-How do your results differ this time?
+We can see that there are some farms which do have suitable areas in them, but these areas are too small to be useful.
+The decision is made that for a farm to be considered, it must have suitable areas on it that are continuous for 350 meters or more.
+How would you ensure that the farms meet this requirement?
+Use (a) **vector** analysis tool(s) for this.

 :ref:`Check your results <complete-analysis-3>`